-THIS PARAGRAPH RELATES TO THE DEDUCTIBILITY OF CERTAIN FEES AND EXPENSES PAID BY THE COMPANY.
-BECAUSE THE DEDUCTIBILITY OF EACH PARTICULAR ITEM TO BE CLAIMED BY THE COMPANY TURNS ON SPECIFIC FACTUAL CIRCUMSTANCES SURROUNDING SUCH ITEM, MANY OF WHICH ARE PRESENTLY UNKNOWN, AND BECAUSE THE LAW IN THIS AREA IS UNCERTAIN, ANY OPINION AS TO THE DEDUCTIBILITY OF ANY SUCH ITEM ISN'T AVAILABLE.
+THE FOLLOWING PARAGRAPH RELATES TO THE DEDUCTIBILITY OF CERTAIN FEES AND EXPENSES PAID BY THE COMPANY.
+BECAUSE THE DEDUCTIBILITY OF EACH PARTICULAR ITEM TO BE CLAIMED BY THE COMPANY TURNS ON SPECIFIC FACTUAL CIRCUMSTANCES SURROUNDING SUCH ITEM, MANY OF WHICH ARE PRESENTLY UNKNOWN, AND BECAUSE THE LAW IN THIS AREA IS UNCERTAIN, COUNSEL WILL NOT PROVIDE ANY OPINION AS TO THE DEDUCTIBILITY OF ANY SUCH ITEM.

+Deductibility of Payments to the Manager.
 To be deductible, payments for services must be ordinary and necessary expenses, reasonable in amount and for services performed during the taxable year in which paid or accrued, but not for future year's services.
 Moreover, to be deductible, compensation paid to a Manager must meet not only these general tests, but must also be compensation determined without regard to limited liability company income.
 In no event can the compensation be deducted if the services rendered represent an expense required to be capitalized.
 To some extent these tests raise factual issues (e.g., whether the amount paid is reasonable), and the Commissioner of IRS has stated publicly that the deduction of fees paid to general partner in limited partnerships will receive close scrutiny when partnership returns are audited.
 The Service may also assert that some or all of the fees paid represent an interest in Company profits.
 Any such characterization could affect those tax consequences to Members that are based on profit interests.